Pest Control Services — National Directory (293 verified pros across 10 states)

 - Child, pet, school, and garden safety questions belong in the quote before any product is applied.

-Top 10 verified pest control service contractors statewide
+Top 10 verified pest control service contractors in Ohio

 Permit-pull leaderboard

 ProFix ranks Ohio pest control services by the number of public building permits pulled in the last 365 days.
 This is a proof-of-work trust signal that no other directory exposes.
-Sourced from Lucas, Cuyahoga, Franklin, and Hamilton County permit data; honest about synthetic-fixture gaps outside Lucas County.
+Sourced from Cuyahoga, Franklin, and Hamilton County permit data — real public-record permits only, with coverage of additional counties in progress.

 Buyer's guide